The 25-hydroxy vitamin D test is the most accurate way to measure how much vitamin D is in your body.

 This article discusses the blood test used to measure the amount of 25-hydroxy vitamin D.

 Usually you will not need to fast.
-However, this depends on the laboratory on the testing method used.
+However, this depends on the laboratory and the testing method used.

 This test is done to determine if you have too much or too little vitamin D in your blood.